Urban Ecology Citizen Science - Nature & Outdoors quest for Beginner level adventurers

 1

-Download iNaturalist and create an account—it's the primary platform for biodiversity citizen science with 140+ million observations globally.
-Spend 20 minutes browsing your local area's observations to see what species others have documented nearby.
+Download iNaturalist and create an account—this platform hosts 140+ million biodiversity observations worldwide.
+Spend 20 minutes browsing observations from your local area to see what species neighbors have already documented and get a feel for the identification community.

 2